Ignacio6Reyes/Ignacio6Reyes/README.md

 ## Hello from Ignacio

 I'm an astronomer and data scientist.
+I have extensive experince in Python, including in astronomical, statistical and data science tasks.

 You can learn more about me by going to my [personal website](https://ignacio6reyes.github.io)